ganbuan/ThmAoc2024/README.md

 + Generated shellcodes using <i>msfvenom</i> tool, while using <i>nc</i> to listen to a port

 ## Day 9: Nine o'clock, make GRC fun, tell no one.
++ Introduced to <i>Governance, Risk, and Compliance (GRC)</i>
++ Attempted a third-party risk assessment

+## Day 10: Day 10: He had a brain full of macros, and had shells in his soul.